Galway Hooker boats

 Over the May Bank Holiday annually there is a gathering of the Galway Hooker Boats in the Claddagh where the public can learn all about this important part of Galways’ maritime heritage and enjoy live music and displays.

-To find out more about how the boats are constructed and maintained contact:
+To find out more about how the boats are constructed, maintained and restored contact:

 Galway Hooker Sailing Club